Meibomian gland: Lipids

 Currently, the most sensitive and informative approach to lipidomic analysis of meibum is mass spectrometry, either with direct infusion or in combination with liquid chromatography.

-The lipids are the main component of the lipid layer of the tear film, preventing rapid evaporation and it is believed they lower the surface tension help helps to stabilize the tear film.
+The lipids are the main component of the lipid layer of the tear film, preventing rapid evaporation and it is believed they lower the surface tension which helps to stabilize the tear film.

 Proteins

 In humans, more than 90 different proteins have been identified in meibomian gland secretions.

 Clinical significance

 Dysfunctional meibomian glands often cause dry eyes, one of the more common eye conditions.
 They may also contribute to blepharitis.
 Inflammation of the meibomian glands (also known as meibomitis, meibomian gland dysfunction, or posterior blepharitis) causes the glands to be obstructed by thick, cloudy-to-yellow, more opaque and viscous-like, oily and waxy secretions, a change from the glands' normal clear secretions.
 Besides leading to dry eyes, the obstructions can be degraded by bacterial lipases, resulting in the formation of free fatty acids, which irritate the eyes and sometimes cause punctate keratopathy.

 Meibomian gland dysfunction is more often seen in women and is regarded as the main cause of dry eye disease.
 Factors that contribute to meibomian gland dysfunction can include things such as a person's age and/or hormones, or severe infestation of Demodex brevis mite.

-Treatment can include warm compresses to thin the secretions and eyelid scrubs with a commercial eyelid cleanser as multiple studies have shown baby shampoo to be therapeutically ineffective, or emptying ("expression") of the gland by a professional.
-Lifitegrast and Restasis are topical medication commonly used to control the inflammation and improve the oil quality.
+Treatment can include warm compresses to thin the secretions and eyelid scrubs with a commercial eyelid cleanser or baby shampoo, or emptying ("expression") of the gland by a professional.
+Lifitegrast and ciclosporin are topical medication commonly used to control the inflammation and improve the oil quality.
 In some cases, topical steroids and topical (drops or ointment)/oral antibiotics (to reduce bacteria on the lid margin) are also prescribed to reduce inflammation.
 Intense pulsed light (IPL) treatments have also been shown to reduce inflammation and improve gland function.
 Meibomian gland probing is also used on patients who experience deep clogging of the glands.

 Meibomian gland dysfunction may be caused by some prescription medications, notably isotretinoin.
 A blocked meibomian gland can cause a chalazion (or "meibomian cyst") to form in the eyelid.